-Magnesium – The Triple Threat for Mood, Memory & Sleep
+Magnesium for Memory & Sleep

 Maintaining a well-rounded diet has become increasingly difficult in our packaged, processed, fast-food society.
 The Standard American Diet (SAD), also called the Western Pattern Diet (WPD), lacks many essential nutrients and is loaded with foods that can be detrimental to your health.
 It mainly consists of red meat, processed meats, and dairy.
 It’s also high in sugar and salt and is loaded with bad carbohydrates.

 These foods are often inflammatory and have been associated with a smaller hippocampus, the part of the brain used for memory function.
 This diet is typically linked to common conditions and chronic illnesses including diabetes, heart disease, obesity, metabolic disease, and irritable bowel syndrome.

 Many Americans are missing out on healthy foods in their diet, such as: fruits, vegetables, fish, beans, nuts, seeds and poultry.
 Grains should be used sparingly since they convert quickly into sugars.
 Organic animal products are recommended to eliminate food grown or raised with synthetic pesticides, bioengineered genes, petroleum or sludge-based fertilizers, antibiotics, growth hormones or animal by-products.